Avengers: Doomsday Sets Historic MCU Time Jump

 Marvel Studios

-Avengers: Doomsday's historic 11-year time jump creates massive repercussions and a deeper meaning for Steve Rogers' MCU return
+Avengers: Doomsday's 11-year time jump would have massive repercussions and add deeper meaning to Steve Rogers' MCU return

 Moreover, Steve's selfish decision ultimately becomes the instigator of Doomsday's plot involving incursions.
-The 11-year time jump also amplified the tragedy.
+The 11-year time jump also amplifies tragedy.
 While it gave Steve years of genuine happiness, it sends a deliberate message that no one escapes the fight despite time travel and Multiversal intervention.

 If anything, the man who chose peace now has to choose war again, and this time it is different because it might be his biggest fight yet.